wirow-io/wirow-server/README.md

 docker run --name wirow wirow -n mywirow.example.com -a start01
 ```
+Later you may change your password and manage users by Admin UI.

 ### Wirow server on your host with own HTTPS certificates